vikchaps/Zero-Fossil-Mobility/README.md

 # Example

-You want to compute the order of magnitude energy and power of a vehicle of mass 1000 kg :
+You want to compute the energy and power needed on a flat road (slope =0%) without wind (Vw=0km/h) for a vehicle of mass 1000 kg :

 OdG(0,0,1000);

 The first 0 is for road slope in % (a road of length 1000 meters and climbing 100 meters will have a slope p=10%=0.1).
-The second 0 is for wind speed if any.
+The second 0 is for wind speed in km/h if any.
-The third parameter is the vehicle mass.
+The third parameter is the vehicle mass in kg.

 2 Figures are generated :